Anka Wolbert: Solo and collaborative career

 In 1993, Wolbert collaborated with Toni Halliday (from the band Curve) on a new album under the band name of Bud.
 Wolbert was signed by Dave Stewart of Eurythmics to the publishing side of his label, Anxious Records.
 While the Bud album didn't see a release, material written for this album was taken to a new band started by Wolbert called Vaselyn in 1994.

 Wolbert returned to 4AD signing a development deal with the label in 1994.
 Pieter Nooten joined Vaselyn as co-writer and musician in 1995.
 In 1996, Vaselyn signed a worldwide deal to a subsidiary of EMI Music, The Enclave, in NYC.
 In 1997, EMI folded the label into Virgin Records which left many artists in limbo, Vaselyn one of them, and Wolbert decided to take a break from the music industry.

 Wolbert recorded and released her first solo album Cocoon Time, co-produced by Pieter Nooten, on I-Rain Records in 2006.
 Slug Magazine reviewed the album as exotic, atmospheric pop with an edge and "a triumphant return".
 Textura Magazine wrote that the album "impresses as a splendid and oft-intoxicating collection of classic songwriting, romantic mood-sculpting, and earthy vocalizing."
 Dutch music magazine OOR classified the album as "sincere pop" and "full of strong melodies, striking textual depth full of sincerity about love, rock & roll life, sex, addictions and being on the run".
 Chain D.L.K. called it "a hypnotic masterpiece.
 Anka's songwriting skills have proven to be the best even since the Xymox-era of what she had to display."

 In the same year, Wolbert co-produced Nooten's solo album Ourspace on I-Rain Records.
 Wolbert and Nooten also co-produced Sophie Zeyl's album Running Two Ways on I-Rain Records in 2006.

-Anka Wolbert lives in London and is a (digital) artist/ photographer.
+Anka Wolbert lives and works in Margate as a cross-disciplinary artist.